Ancestors of Mandy Willard

 In 1861, the family were living in West Street, Clayton and William was a

-The 1871 census records that the family were living at 2
+bricklayer.
+The 1871 census records that the family were living in 2

 Alma Cottages in Keymer and William was a 49 year old widower and builder.